umerbhutto/Data-Science-Projects/README.md

 Description: A dataset where you predict who would survive based on various factors and characteristics

 ## SOA - Hospital Readmission
-DescriptioN: An SOA dataset showing the probability of an individual being readmitted into a hospital
+Description: An SOA dataset showing the probability of an individual being readmitted into a hospital

 ## SOA - Mine Safety Ratings
 Description: An SOA dataset where you predict the safety of a mine based on various factors